tomaskraus/clogtest/README.md

 2. run `clogtest` on it:

 ```
-$ npx clogtest test ./examples.js
+$ npx clogtest test examples.js
 ```

-3. see the test result:
+3. see the clogtest's result:

 ```
 clogtest test: examples.js